ronisbr/PrettyTables.jl/docs/src/man/usage.md

 * `filters_row`: Filters for the rows (see the section [Filters](@ref)).
 * `filters_col`: Filters for the columns (see the section [Filters](@ref)).
 * `formatters`: See the section [Formatters](@ref).
+* `header`: The header must be a vector of vectors.
+Each one must have the number of elements equal to the number of columns in the table.
+The first vector is considered the header and the others are the subheaders.
+If it is `nothing`, then a default value based on the type will be used. (**Default** = `nothing`)
 * `header_alignment`: Select the alignment of the header columns (see the section [Alignment](@ref).
 If the symbol that specifies the alignment is `:s` for a specific column, then the same